 YOU DON’T NEED SIGHT TO DISCOVER THE CAPABILITIES YOU HOLD WITHIN

-Thomas Tajo’s journey from the “Third World” through blindness from Optic Nerve Atrophy before he turned 10, (the same condition that took Brian Bushway’s sight), to obtaining a Master’s degree in Sociology, has been truly remarkable.
+Thomas Tajo’s journey from a developing country, through blindness from Optic Nerve Atrophy before he turned 10, (the same condition that took Brian Bushway’s sight), to obtaining a Master’s degree in Sociology, has been truly remarkable.

 But his greatest discovery came after graduation when he questioned, for the first time, the presumed incapacities society has always imposed on blind persons.